 Chicken Tinga Recipe

-I’ve been keeping batches of this upgraded Tinga on standby for the last few weeks.
-It’s designed to be not only hotter, but a bit more saucy as well — kind of a standalone version that you can throw on a tortilla for an instant meal.
+I've been keeping batches of this upgraded Tinga on standby for the last few weeks.
+It's designed to be not only hotter, but a bit more saucy as well -- kind of like a standalone version that you can throw on a tortilla for an instant meal.

 Yes, those are tomatillos and their tartness makes Tinga come alive!
-I’ve tried Tinga recipes that use all tomatoes as the base but I find most of them disappointing.
+I've tried Tinga versions that use all tomatoes as the base but I find most of them disappointing.

-So keep an eye out for fresh tomatillos next time you’re at the market.
-Pull back the husks and buy the ones that have taut, green skin — if they’re wrinkled they are past their prime.
+So keep an eye out for fresh tomatillos next time you're at the market.
+Pull back the husks and buy the ones that have taut, green skin -- if they're wrinkled they are past their prime.
+More info on working with tomatillos.

 First things first, get those tomatoes and tomatillos roasting: 2 plum tomatoes and 5-6 tomatillos will do the job.

-Yes, you can char them in a skillet, but I’m still in the habit of tossing them in a 400F oven.
-Keep an eye on them as the tomatillos typically don’t need as long as the tomatoes to roast.
+Yes, you can char them in a skillet, but I'm still in the habit of tossing them in the oven (400F).

-If the tomatillos start to wither away you can take them out and let the tomatoes continue to roast, but to be honest sometimes I just let everything roast away until I need them.
-(Note: I’m in the habit of cutting out the stems before roasting, knowing that any juices leftover in the roasting pan will be added to the blender.)
+Tomatillos typically don't need as long to roast as the tomatoes, but I usually just leave 'em in until I need them.
+I'm also in the habit of cutting out the stems before roasting, knowing that any juices leftover in the roasting pan will be added to the blender.

-I typically scrape out the seeds of the chipotles.
-(More info on working with chipotles in adobo here.)
+I typically scrape out the seeds of the chipotles as they tend to harden over time.
+More info on working with chipotles in adobo.

-Give it a whirl but I tend to keep this sauce a bit chunky, pulse blending to combine it.
+Give it a whirl but I tend to keep this sauce a bit chunky, using pulse blend to combine it.

-Heat a dollop of oil in a saucepan over medium heat.
+Heat a glug of oil in a saucepan over medium heat.
 Add the sauce from the blender.

 We'll also add: